10: Visions of a Better World

 energy, and just let a song flow out.
 Gosh, how I’d missed that.

-tree, letting a song about my wish for a more peaceful world just flow out.
-I
+a towering pine tree, singing a song about my wish for a more

 It was an amazing experience.